Dr. med. Daniel Bányai

 -

-How quickly does vision deteriorate with age?
+How quickly does vision deteriorate in old age?

 -